Joan Carolyn McMillan, 68 - Middlesboro News

 The family of Joan Carolyn McMillan will receive friends from 1:00 p.m. until 3:00 p.m. on Sunday, September 25, 2022 at Green Hills Funeral Home.

-Funeral Services will be conducted at 3:00 pm on Sunday, September 25, 2022 at the Green Hills Funeral Home Chapel with Rev John Gibbons and Rev Andrew Acres presiding.
+Funeral Services will be conducted at 3:00 pm on Sunday, September 25, 2022 at the Green Hills Funeral Home Chapel with Rev John Gibbons and Rev Andrew Ayers presiding.

 Interment will follow at the Greers Chapel Cemetery in Harrogate, Tennessee.